(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - So then, the men of faith are blessed with Abraham, the man of faith.

-- For as many as are works of the law, they are under a curse.
-For it was – and is – written: “Cursed is everyone who doesn’t continue keeping all things which were – and are – written in the book of the law, to do them.”(19)quotation/allusion to Deuteronomy 27:26
+- For as many as works of the law are, they are under a curse.
+For it is *written: “Cursed is everyone who doesn’t continue keeping all things which have been written in the book of the law, to do them.”(16)quotation/allusion to Deuteronomy 27:26

-- And that no one is made righteous before God by the law is obvious because “The righteous will live by faith.”(20)quotation/allusion to Habakkuk 2:4
+- And that no one is made righteous before God by the law is obvious because “The righteous will live by faith.”(17)quotation/allusion to Habakkuk 2:4

-- And the law isn’t from faith, but: “The man who does them will live by them.”(21)quotation/allusion Leviticus 18:5
+- And the law isn’t from faith, but: “The man who does them will live by them.”(18)quotation/allusion Leviticus 18:5

-- The Anointed bought us from the curse of the law by becoming a curse for us, because it was – and is – written: “Cursed is every man who hangs on a tree.”(22)quotation/allusion to Deuteronomy 21:23
+- The Anointed purchased us from the curse of the law by having become a curse for us, because it is *written: “Cursed is every man who hangs on a tree.”(19)quotation/allusion to Deuteronomy 21:23

 - So in Jesus the Anointed, the blessing of Abraham might be in the gentiles so we might receive the promise of the Spirit through faith.

-- Brothers, let me now speak in the way of man: even when a man did – or does – ratify a covenant, no one annuls it or makes an addition.
+- Brothers, let me now speak in the way of man: even when a mere man has ratified a covenant, no one annuls it or makes an addition.

 - And the promises were spoken to Abraham and his seed.
 It doesn’t say “to the seeds” like they were many; but “to your seed” like there is one, who is the Anointed.

-- And I say this: the covenant was – and is – ratified beforehand by God.
-The law which came into being 430 years later doesn’t annul it to abolish the promise.
+- And I say this: the covenant has been ratified beforehand by God.
+The law which has come into being 430 years later doesn’t annul it, for it to abolish the promise.

 Why the Law came

 - Then why the law?
-Because of deliberate sins it was put into place, being carefully arranged through angels in the hand of a mediator, until the seed might come to whom the promise was – and is – made.
+Because of deliberate sins it was put into place, having been carefully arranged through angels in the hand of a mediator, until the seed might come to whom the promise has been made.

 - (Now, a mediator isn’t for one man only, but God is one.)